MikeFoto/demo-docker_swarm/README.md

 ```

 * Update the cluster (Optional)
-to add nodes just edit the file *hosts.yaml*
+to add nodes just edit the file *hosts.yaml* and run the command again.

 * Launch defined services
 ```bash